• Skip to primary navigation

 Jump to Recipe

-This quick and awesomely vegan Broccoli Pesto Pasta recipe is highly nutritious, healthy, and requires only 6 simple ingredients and 15 minutes to make!
+This quick vegan broccoli pesto pasta recipe is highly nutritious and calls for just 6 ingredients and 15 minutes to make!

-I've been making this vegan broccoli pesto pasta on repeat in the last few months, and my whole family keeps asking for more!
-So, it was about time I'd share it with you all.
+I've been making this vegan broccoli pesto pasta on repeat for the last few years, and my whole family keeps asking for more.

-The flavour-packed, creamy broccoli pesto sauce embraces beautifully the paccheri (but you can choose any kind of pasta you like).
+The flavor-packed, creamy broccoli pesto sauce pairs beautifully with the paccheri pasta (but you can choose any pasta shape you like).

-For an Italian-style pesto, you can also add a few tablespoons of Parmesan or Pecorino Romano cheese.
+For the perfect Italian-style pesto, feel free to add a few tablespoons of Parmigiano Reggiano or Pecorino Romano cheese.

-If you like things spicy, a tiny pinch of red pepper flakes will totally complete this dish.
+If you like things spicy, a tiny pinch of red pepper flakes will complete this dish.

-As an added bonus, this vegan broccoli pesto freezes beautifully, so you can stock up the freezer for a quick lunch/dinner fix whenever you don't feel like cooking.
+As a bonus, this pesto freezes beautifully, so you can stock up the freezer for a quick lunch/dinner fix whenever you don't feel like cooking.

 • vegan